s1155003185/VCCProjectGenerator/README.md

     DllBridgeDirectory
         Relative path based on Workspace.
         In Generation Mode, Dll bridge will be generated in path specified.
         In Java, it must have prefix src/main/java

+    FormDirectory
+        Relative path based on Workspace.
+If empty, then use ObjectDirectory In Generation Mode, Java class file will be generated in path specified.
+        In Java, it must have prefix src/main/java

     ObjectDirectory